 Online learning can also open a world of possibilities.
 You are not limited to programs offered at your local university.
 And you get to “meet” students and professors from all over the globe who come from many different walks of life.
 Your classmates aren’t the same people you went to high school with or who you see at the grocery store.
 You may be thinking to yourself, “This all sounds wonderful!
 Where do I sign up?”
 But before you start filling out online inquiry forms or contacting admission counselors at potential school, you need to ask yourself the following four questions:

 1. Are you comfortable with technology?

-Online graduate programs have a number of moving parts you’ll have to navigate.
-At the bare minimum, there are discussion boards you need to post to multiple times a week and assignments you need to submit through virtual dropboxes.
+Online graduate programs have several moving parts you’ll have to navigate.
+At the bare minimum, there are discussion boards you need to post to multiple times a week and assignments you need to submit through virtual drop boxes.
 It’s not as simple as handing a paper to your professor.
 You may also have to participate in conference calls or Skype sessions with your professor and/or classmates.
 In addition, you’ll more than likely have to purchase your textbooks online and sift through online databases in your school’s virtual library to do research.

 2. Are you self-disciplined?